 All employment opportunities with the Artscape team at Daniels Spectrum will be posted under News.
 For career opportunities with organizations based at Daniels Spectrum, consult their websites.

 Artscape operates Daniels Spectrum, and has a small staff team located on the second floor that books and presents events, runs programs for the community, and responds to the people of Daniels Spectrum.
 Artscape also works with a youth sub-committee with members from the local community who help coordinate community events, design mentorship programs and get involved in other opportunities here.

 Daniels Spectrum is owned by the Regent Park Arts Non-Profit Development Corporation (RPAD), a non-profit joint venture between subsidiary corporations of Toronto Community Housing, The Daniels Corporation and Artscape.
-RPAD is governed by a Board of Directors with representation from Artscape, The Daniels Corporation, Toronto Community Housing, Daniels Spectrum and the Regent Park Community Initiative (RPNI).
+RPAD is governed by a Board of Directors with representation from Artscape, The Daniels Corporation, Toronto Community Housing, Daniels Spectrum and the Regent Park community at-large.
 RPAD was created to develop and own Daniels Spectrum and to lease the facility to Artscape as the building operator.

 Daniels Spectrum is LEED Silver certified.
 Environmental and energy-efficient features include:

 - Bicycle parking and showers for staff who cycle to work

 - Fuel-efficient hybrid car-share vehicle